PureJD/Lander/README.md

 # Lander
-A lunar lander game created in Pygame
+(Unfinished Project) A lunar lander game created in Pygame